awslabs/aws-iot-device-client/README.md

 *Note: If you wish to re-provision your device in the future, then you can either delete or update the runtime config file, setting the "completed-fp" parameter to "false" before starting the Device client with Fleet Provisioning feature enabled.*

-### Fleet Provisioning Feature Configuration Options:
+### Fleet Provisioning Feature Configuration Options

 The Fleet Provisioning feature is disabled by default.
 You can use the JSON config file and/or CLI options to enable/disable the feature.